 March National Workshops in....

-On Saturday we’ve supercharged the coverage of subspecialty coding content and case exercises to boost your confidence.
-We’ll improve your understanding of fracture coding as well as Hierarchical Condition Categories (HCCs) and their relationship to comorbidities.
-And of course you’ll leave with the latest 2019 code changes and NCCI updates.
+On Saturday we’ll continue our extended coverage of subspecialty coding content and case exercises to boost your confidence in common orthopaedic scenarios.
+Learn to apply surgical modifiers to protect reimbursement, and appropriately differentiate CPT rules from Medicare NCCI edits and guidelines.
+You’ll leave with awareness of reimbursement methodologies for bundled payment, including the importance of Hierarchical Condition Categories (HCCs) and their relationship to comorbidities.
+And of course you’ll leave with the latest 2020 code changes and NCCI updates.

 New codes, new guidelines!
-The 2019 ACS coding course sifts through all that is new and important in general surgery coding and packs it into an intensive, fast paced day.
-This year’s agenda covers all you need to know to code and document accurately and efficiently in 2019 and beyond.
+The 2020 ACS surgical procedure coding course sifts through all that is new and important in general surgery coding and packs it into an intensive, fast paced day.
+This year’s agenda covers all you need to know to code and document accurately and efficiently in 2020 and beyond.

 A full day devoted to trauma surgery and critical care coding!
 You asked for it—we’re delivering it.
-This information packed course goes narrow and deep into the distinct coding issues faced by trauma and critical care surgeons.
-Learn the granularities of the relevant global surgical packages.
-Gain the know-how for choosing the correct modifier to report surgeon role, same day surgical procedure, and surgical procedures performed within the global period.
-And get all the details needed to code and document an array of procedures common in a trauma and critical care environment, including: emergent procedures, abdominal trauma, damage control surgery, wound care, imaging, and vessel repair.
+This information-packed course goes narrow and deep into the distinct coding issues faced by trauma and critical care providers: learn the granularities of the relevant global surgical packages; gain the know-how for choosing the correct modifier to report surgeon role, same-day surgical procedure, and surgical procedures performed within the global period; and get all of the details needed to code and document an array of common procedures in a trauma and critical care environment, including: emergent procedures, abdominal and thoracic trauma, damage control surgery, wound care, imaging, and vessel repair.

-This year we’ve expanded the critical care section to almost an entire afternoon so that you leave confident about your critical care documentation and coding for trauma.
-Case scenarios will help you identify which critical care circumstances support critical care, and how to create documentation that will hold up under scrutiny.
-Every encounter with a trauma patient in the ICU is not billed as critical care.
-Find out which ones are, and which ones are not, based on critical care guidelines and payor review.
+This year, we’ve expanded the critical care section to almost an entire afternoon that will leave you confident about your critical care documentation and coding.
+Case scenarios will help you identify which critical care circumstances support critical care reporting and how to create documentation that will hold up under scrutiny.

 This course connects clinical procedures to the selection of CPT codes, making it ideal for surgeons and coding staff.